Kaninoo23/Capstone-Project/README.md

 The dependents you will need and can downloaded once you have node.js with a command in the terminal.
 You can find the commands down below next to the depends.
 Only two you can't get with a command is Node.js and mongodb compass(Links previded below)

 Node.js.
 This can be downloaded at https://nodejs.org/en.
-I used Default port:3000
+I used Default port:3000.

 mongodb.
 I used mongodb compass to havea UI and then i used default port mongodb://localhost:27017.
+This can be download at https://www.mongodb.com/products/tools/compass.

 npm install bcrypt